RocknRollGlue/arma-resupply-boxes/README.md

 I try to keep it simple and readable, if someone is interested in learning about modding in Arma 3.

+The ``TextureHelper.xcf`` is a GIMP project file, for sign reference

 ## Requirements
 The following mods are required: